MikeC-xx/K2WSBundle/USAGE.md

 Argument $params is a key-value array where key is standard K2 Web Service parameter, for example fields, conditions, pageSize, etc.

-For example, retrieve a list of orders where ContactPersonId is equal to currently logged in user id:
+In the code below we retrieve a list of orders where ContactPersonId is equal to currently logged in user's id:

 ```php
 // src/AppBundle/Controller/DefaultController.php